Michael-Steshenko/iMop/README.md

 - [ ] ~~Use f18 instead of ctrl + cmd + option + shift for hyperkey in Karabiner / Hammerspoon~~
   - This requires wonky workarounds because hs.hotkeybind requires modifier keys in the array and leaving the modifier array empty makes it so the key is always pressed, current hyperkey works well enough for now.
-- [ ] Move all the music apple script keyboard shortcuts to Hammerspoon, should probably also use hyperkey.
 - [ ] Switch to Obsidian for my note taking
-- [ ] When using a keybind to switch to an app with multiple open windows, pressing the keybind again should switch to the next open app window.
 - [ ] MacOS Tahoe broke Apple Music control via Apple Scripts which I relied on for Music Keybinds, check if there's a fix after some time